the-scouts/por/sphinx_source/chapter-4.rst

 Rule 4.1 Membership of the Scout District
 -----------------------------------------
 a.
 No individual aged 18 or over may be permitted to undertake any role or responsibilities within Scouting until the appropriate enquiries have been made.
-The enquiries must include a Personal Enquiry to Headquarters, and certain roles require a disclosure as part of the Personal Enquiry process (see the Safeguarding Policy and `POR: The Appointment Process <https://www.scouts.org.uk/por/the-appointment-process/>`__).
+The enquiries must include a Personal Enquiry to Headquarters, and certain roles require a disclosure as part of the Personal Enquiry process (see the Safeguarding Policy and :chapter:`POR-TAP`).

 b.
 There are two types of membership -- Members and Associate Members.